Residential Solar Permit Process

-You have to contact your utility company and find out what is required to interconnect a PV system to the electric grid.
-It is likely they will provide information online, but if they are not new to solar they will also have a hotline dedicated to PV interconnection.
-Every utility is different and what you learned from a friend who has solar in a neighboring state will probably not hold true for your local utility, so do not make assumptions and find the current information pertaining to you.
+It is important to contact your utility company and find out what is required to interconnect a PV system to the electric grid.
+It is likely they will provide information online, but if they are not new to solar it is possible they will have a dedicated hotline for solar power systems.
+Every utility is different and what you learned from a friend who has solar in a neighboring state will probably not hold true for your local utility, so do not make assumptions and find the current information pertaining to your specific project.

 Residential Solar Incentives

 This is the time to ask your AHJ about local or state solar incentives.
-You should also research what your local utility offers, as they sometimes have different programs for PV.
-Remember that the systems will be on your roof for about 30 years, so it is smart to be well informed at this point.
+You should also research what your local utility offers, as they sometimes have different programs for solar.
+Remember that the PV system will be on your roof for over 25 years, so it is smart to be well informed at this point.

 TIP: It is not a bad idea to talk to neighbors who already went solar in order to learn what their experiences were like, the incentives they used, and the bumps on the road that you might be able to avoid by being more informed.